-- 1. The Burst FLASH drives WAIT low to signal that after the current data value has been read a page boundary will be crossed. - 2.
-The WAIT input is sampled low on the rising edge of EBUCLK.
+1. The Burst Flash drives WAIT low to signal that after the current data value has been read a page boundary will be crossed.

-- 3. The sample (from "2") is evaluated and causes the termination of the current access. - 4.
-After the appropriate Recovery, Phase EBU issues a new Burst FLASH access (synchronized to an ACLK rising edge).
-The burst start address is automatically updated by EBU to read the appropriate data (the example shows a 32-bit wide bus).
+- 2. The WAIT input is sampled low on the rising edge of EBUCLK. - 3.
+The sample (from "2") is evaluated and causes the termination of the current access. - 4.
+After the appropriate Recovery Phase, the EBU issues a new Burst Flash access (synchronized to an ACLK rising edge).
+The burst start address is automatically updated by the EBU to read the appropriate data (the example shows a 32-bit wide bus).